White Spots On Ham – Safe To Eat Or Avoid?

-White spots on ham are completely safe to eat and, in fact, are a sign of quality when it comes to premium hams, like Iberian hams.
+White spots on ham are completely safe and, in fact, are a sign of quality when it comes to premium hams, like Iberian hams.
 If you don't like the look of the white spots, you can simply cut them off.

 In fact, these white spots are sought after by many gourmets as it shows the curing process was successful.